ewjay/fapiwiki/FAPI_Meeting_Notes_2018-08-01.rst

 As the next topic is Torsten's ticket, his ability to be present will take precedence (beside at least one of the chairs.)

-Thus All the following are to be dealt with in the ad-hoc call
+Thus All the following are to be dealt with in the ad-hoc call.

 #155: Support authorization and identity federation use cases for the same client_id (Torsten)
 ---------------------------------------------------------------------------------------------------